msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

 2. For Windows and MacOS, create a folder.

-3. Open a terminal, navigate to the newly created folder.
+3. Open a Powershell terminal, navigate to the newly created folder.

 4. Go to `Section 5`.